Bloombeard/WebDevPractice/README.md

 this is an incomplete project whose aim was to create blocks of test with the appearance of an IM app.
 I got most of the way done with it before our time for the assignment ran out.

 7-1chatDemonstration
 this program was me typing along with Jean's version of the textConvo assinment as she was typing it.
+Different commits may happen when a large chunk of code was deleted before demonstrating a different method (such as switching from float to flexbox).